 Why Is Having an Employee Clearance System Necessary?

-This means an employee clearance system ensures that all the activities and liabilities are accounted for in case of mutual separation of an employee and the company.
-This structured guide explains what should be done when the employee leaves, either on his own or under some compulsion.
+An employee clearance system ensures the company properly accounts for all activities and liabilities during an employee’s separation.
+This structured process outlines the necessary steps when an employee leaves voluntarily or due to other circumstances.
 The primary reason for a clearance system is to ensure nothing goes into the wrong hands—from litigation issues to monetary complications.
 Let’s discuss why it is so important to have an employee clearance system clearly defined.

 A Smooth Transition Upon Employee Departure